groovycode-xyz/taschengeld/requirements/frontend_wf_task_mgt_intf.md

 ## 5. Accessibility Features:

+Implemented across all components

 - High contrast between text and background
 - Clear, descriptive labels for all interactive elements
 - Keyboard navigation support

 This wireframe layout provides a comprehensive view of the Task Management Interface, incorporating all the necessary features mentioned in the PRD while maintaining a user-friendly and intuitive design.
 It allows parents to easily create, view, edit, and manage tasks, with considerations for both desktop and mobile users.

+Note: The actual implementation of these components may be split into smaller, more specific components.
+The main files mentioned here serve as the primary entry points for each section.